ojaha065/PiShockForMC/README.md

 5. Launch the game again.
 If everything is set correctly, the shocker will vibrate once for one second during the Minecraft startup process.

 ## Modpacks and compatability with other mods
 The mod is licensed under a MIT license, so feel free to include it in any modpack.
-No attribution required.
+No attribution is required.

 This mod should be compatible with almost everything.
 If you're using other mods that alter the player health (e.g., changes the maxium health),